-The Company is currently conducting an extensive drilling program of approximately 200,000 meters to expand and delineate the known and new vein corridors and deposits.
-This exploration is focused on the expansion of the Lowhee Zone and further delineation of the Cow, Valley, Mosquito and Shaft deposits with ten diamond drill rigs.
-Regional greenfield exploration will occur along the Burns, Yanks and Cariboo Hudson targets and will include geological mapping and geochemical surface sampling.
+The Company planned a drilling program of approximately 200,000 meters, of which 150,000 meters have been drilled to date, to expand and delineate the known and new vein corridors and deposits to support the feasibility study.
+At this time, Management believes that it has sufficient results to complete the mineral resource update and related drilling activities were ceased on October 15, 2021.
+The exploration was focused on the expansion of the Lowhee Zone and further delineation of the Valley, Mosquito and Shaft deposits with ten diamond drill rigs.
+Regional greenfield exploration occurred in Q3 2021 at the Company's Quesnel Terrane properties and included surface geochemical sampling and geological mapping.
+A number of anomalous gold assays were returned and warrant further follow up.
+Additional regional exploration occurred at the Burns and Cariboo Hudson targets in the main Cariboo claim block and included geological mapping and geochemical surface sampling.
+Several new drill targets were identified through this work and warrant further follow up.

-The Company starting mining operations at its Bonanza Ledge Phase 2 project in the first quarter of 2021 as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
-The Company awaits the final permits which it anticipates receiving in Q4 2021.
-Furthermore, the Company also plans to start the development of an underground portal for the Cow deposit once all required permits are obtained.
+The Company started mining operations at its Bonanza Ledge Phase II project in the first quarter of 2021 as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
+The Company announced on October 27, 2021 receipt of the final permits for the Bonanza Ledge II mine and Quesnel River mill.
 The Cow Mountain Underground Bulk Sample Permit was received in July 2021.
-Finally, the Company will continue developing the Cariboo gold deposit and is working at completing a Feasibility study in the first half of 2022.
+The underground portal is completed as of the date of this report and the Company anticipates commencing the bulk sample activities in the new year.
+Finally, the Company will continue developing the Cariboo Gold deposit and is working at completing a Feasibility study in the first half of 2022.